 Elementary level students are those in the second through fifth years of study.
 They receive a weekly one-hour group lesson and a weekly 45-minute private lesson.

 Intermediate and Advanced students are those in approximately the sixth year (and higher) of study.
 Typically, these are children in middle and high school.
-Because their schedules become significantly heavier once they reach this age, the group lessons are one-hour every other week.
-These students, however, still receive a weekly 45-minute private lesson.
+They receive a weekly one-hour group lesson (alternating between performance and theory classes) and a weekly 45-minute private lesson.

 Tuition covers the following: both group and private lessons, departmental recitals, and master-classes.
 PPLP has two payment plans: Option 1 is payment in full; Option 2 is payment in 4 installments.
-All tuition is payable by check only.
+All tuition is payable by check or credit card online.

 In addition, there is a non-refundable Registration Fee of $50 per student.
 Please contact the coordinator for more information.

 We have many different types of performance opportunities for our students.
-These include informal performances, in group classes, playing in front of their peers; we want them to feel comfortable performing in front of peers first.
-The supportive environment helps them feel confident in formal piano recitals that take place in the different performance venues at the School of Music.
+These include informal performances, in group classes, and playing in front of their peers; we want students to feel comfortable performing in front of peers first.
+This supportive environment helps them feel confident in formal piano recitals that take place in the several different performance venues at the School of Music.
 In addition, many students participate in master classes presided over by the director of the program.